jvmourao/Applied-OMICs-Tutorial/docs/source/ngs-taxonomy.rst

 * Perform a complete taxonomic classification of raw sequence data.
 * Estimate the abundance of species or genera using the taxonomy labels.
-* Visualize and interpret taxonomic classification in samples.
+* Visualise and interpret taxonomic classification in samples.

 Taxonomy assignment